Japanese Research Team Analyzes Health Data from 60,000 People

 A new study has found that quitting alcohol, even in small amounts, leads to lower blood pressure.
 The greater the amount of alcohol consumed before quitting, the more significant the reduction in blood pressure.
 This effect was observed in both men and women.

-On December 16, The Asahi Shimbun reported that a research team from Tokyo University of Science, Seiroka International Hospital, and other institutions analyzed large-scale health checkup data from approximately 60,000 people and announced these findings.
+On December 16, The Asahi Shimbun reported that a research team from Tokyo University of Science, Seiruka International Hospital, and other institutions analyzed large-scale health checkup data from approximately 60,000 people and announced these findings.

 The research team also published these findings in an American medical journal.

-Dr. Takahiro Suzuki, a cardiologist at Seiroka International Hospital, explained, "This is the world's first study to confirm that abstaining from alcohol, even in small amounts, lowers blood pressure in both men and women."
+Dr. Takahiro Suzuki, a cardiologist at Seiruka International Hospital, explained, "This is the world's first study to confirm that abstaining from alcohol, even in small amounts, lowers blood pressure in both men and women."

 The research team plans to conduct further studies on how changes in light alcohol consumption affect the long-term risk of cardiovascular diseases such as myocardial infarction and stroke.